Type and press “enter” to search

 This wetland is home to 25 species of mammals, 300 species of birds, numerous amphibians, reptiles, and fish, and countless invertebrates.
 During migration season, the number of waterfowl using the marsh can exceed 100,000 daily!

-This beautiful location offers the perfect setting for the award-winning Oak Hammock Marsh Interpretive Centre’s many engaging and educational programs.
-Open year-round, the Interpretive Centre welcomes school groups and tourists for a variety of guided programs.
-The Interpretive Centre also features a theatre, a scenic café, a gift shop, meeting rooms, rooftop observation deck, and interactive exhibits.
+This beautiful location offers the perfect setting for the award-winning Harry J. Enns Wetland Discovery Centre’s many engaging and educational programs.
+Open year-round, the Wetland Discovery Centre welcomes school groups and tourists for a variety of guided programs.
+The Wetland Discovery Centre also features a theatre, a scenic café, a gift shop, meeting rooms, rooftop observation deck, and interactive exhibits.